Washington Boys Basketball Prep Poll

 |8

-Others receiving votes: Richland 6.
-Chiawana 3.
-Davis 3.
-Skyview 2.
-Newport (Bellevue) 2.
-Bellarmine Prep 1.
+Others receiving votes: Skyview 6.
+West Valley (Yakima) 2.
+Davis 2.
+Battle Ground 2.
 Camas 1.
-Kamiakin 1.

 |School